 CROSS Harmonization & HPC modelization of FOREST Datasets

-The pilot FRAME – Forest fiRes Advanced ModElization – will focus on the realistic simulation of forest fires behaviour and spreading according to high spatial and time resolution data available or enhanced from public open data infrastructures.
-The attained System will consider both fire spread parameters and performance of firefighting measures, as modelled in previous experiences under AF3 project.
+The pilot FRAME – Forest fiRes Advanced ModElization – focuses on the realistic simulation of forest fires behaviour and spreading according to high spatial and time resolution data available or enhanced from public open data infrastructures.
+The attained System considers both fire spread parameters and performance of firefighting measures, as modelled in previous experiences under AF3 project.
 This approach involves the need of high calculation capacities as derived from:

 - Needs of high time (sub-second) and spatial (sub-metric) resolution.

 - Big loads of data exchange between fire, scenario (high-resolution digital terrain model, infrastructures), fuel elements (amount, moisture content, distribution, structure, type), environment weather conditions (wind, humidity) and interactions with agents modifying any of the factors affecting propagation (suffocation, fuel depletion, water dropping, burning), at each iteration.

 Under the use-case, a methodology is being developed and demonstrated for the use of interoperable forestry-oriented datasets for feeding efficient fire behaviour (and linked) models at different work-scale levels, useful for training Crisis Management Mechanisms in the Iberian Peninsula.
 Some of the specific data sources to be used within FRAME are shared datasets available through Spanish IDE and Portuguese IDE SNIG2020.